santiagosayshey/DigiBrain/Content/Projects/Dictionarry/home.md

 ## Getting Started

-**IN PROGRESS**

 From here you have multiple options:

 - You can browse the wiki articles / development logs to learn more about our process / philosophy
 - You can head to the Profile Recommender to find a profile that suits you
 - You can view the Profile master list to look at all our profiles
-- You can get started with setting up Profilarr / connecting to a database
+- You can get started with setting up Profilarr / connecting to a database / importing configs